 Mothers Out Front and our allies worked with Boston City Councilors and Mayor Walsh to pass a Gas Leaks Ordinance that will speed up leak repair and pipe replacement (click HERE for a summary of the ordinance).
 We are working with other cities and towns who are interested in adopting similar ordinances.

 Boston Mayor Marty Walsh signing the Boston gas leaks ordinance

-- Passing legislation to prevent the utilities from passing on the cost of leaked gas to consumers;
+- Exploring ways to prevent the utilities from passing on the cost of leaked gas to consumers;

-- Changing the incentive structure that pays the utilities more to build new infrastructure than to repair existing leaks;
+- Exploring ways to change the incentive structure that pays the utilities more to build new infrastructure than to repair existing leaks;

-- Requiring the utilities to provide compensation for trees killed or damaged by gas leaks;
+- Exploring ways to require utilities to provide compensation for trees killed or damaged by gas leaks;

 - Changing the narrative about gas: it is a dirty fossil fuel and we don’t need more of it!

 HOW ARE GAS LEAKS CONNECTED TO NEW PIPELINES?

 Gas leaks highlight many reasons why we don’t want and don’t need new pipelines: